autocore-ai/AutowareAuto/src/localization/design/localization-design.md

 frame
 - A mechanism must be provided which can provide an initial guess for relative localization algorithms
+- A mechanism to batch update the frame graph such that the `/odom`-`/base_link` transform can be kept small, and ensure smoothness, and global consistency is needed

 These mechanisms are partially instantiated in the general localization architecture as described below.